-If you’d rather save money and get a used 915Fd fairway wood, eBay would probably be the best place to look for the best deals.
-You can also look check out the used stock on Global Golf (great prices and in good condition) or look through the used 915Fd listings on Amazon.
+If you’d rather save money and get a used 915Fd fairway wood, eBay would probably be the place to look for the best deals.
+You can also look check out the used stock on Global Golf.

 The 915Fd is a definite step up from the 913Fd.
 Its distance, forgiveness, workability, look, feel and sound are all top-of-the-line; you can’t really ask for much more out of a fairway wood that isn’t provided by the 915Fd.
 Although it’s not particularly cheap, you’re certainly getting what you pay for and more, and I’m not confident enough to say that about very many clubs I review!